 It added that Obama “believes that there are core interests at stake for the United States and that countries who violate international norms regarding chemical weapons need to be held accountable”.

-On Thursday, Syrian President Bashar al-Assad said that his country would defend itself against any foreign military intervention, according to the state media.
+On Thursday, the Syrian President said that his country would defend itself against any foreign military intervention, according to the state media.